-When you surrender in blackjack, you give up your hand after the dealer’s initial deal.
+When you surrender, you give up your hand after the dealer’s initial deal.
 Before you do this you should make sure you have little chance of winning the hand.
-When a player chooses to surrender, he gets to keep half of the original bet and the other half is forfeited to the dealer.
+When a player chooses to surrender, he gets to keep half of the original bet, and the other half is forfeited to the dealer.

 Timing of Blackjack Surrender

-There are two surrender options in blackjack, Early surrender and Late Surrender.
+There are two options when it comes to this strategy: Early surrender, and Late Surrender.

-The practice of early blackjack surrender in blackjack is not a common one because casinos don’t like it.
-Make sure you understand the particular casino’s policy regarding early surrender in blackjack.
+The practice of early surrender is not a common one because casinos don’t like it.
 Early surrender is when you opt out of the hand before the dealer checks for blackjack.
 It is the most advantageous form of surrender and the house likes to keep its edge.
-If early surrender is allowed in your game, the best scenario would have you surrender in blackjack when the dealer has an ace and you have hard 5-7, 12-17 or pairs of 3, 6s, 7s or 8s.
+If early surrender is allowed in your game, the best scenario would have you surrender when the dealer has an ace and you have hard 5-7, 12-17, or pairs of 3, 6s, 7s, or 8s.

 When to Surrender in Blackjack

-The goal in blackjack is to reduce the House’s edge in each hand, and ultimately beat the house.
-The best way to do that is to achieve 21, but several strategies can help achieve a better hand and this is where the strategy of blackjack surrender comes into play.
+The goal in blackjack is to reduce the House’s edge in each hand and ultimately beat the house.
+The best way to do that is to achieve 21, but several strategies can help achieve a better hand and this is where the strategy of surrender comes into play.

 Downsides and Upsides of Blackjack Surrender

-No one likes to give up play in blackjack and exercising your right to surrender can often be a letdown to the player who was excited for play.
+No one likes to give up playing blackjack and exercising your right to surrender can often be a letdown to the player who was excited about playing their hand.
 But doing so may just be the difference between staying in the game and leaving the game.